mehdihasan/android-testing-example/README.md

 ### Examples covered

+## Unit test
+- Tests those are independent of Android API.
+We can use Junit library to run those tests.
+- There is a library named Mockito which we can use to mock some Android APIs.
+This is a type of unit test that is an alternative of the Integration/instrumentation test.
-- Unit test: Junit + Mockito
+frameworks: Junit + Mockito

-- Integration / Instrumentation test
+## Integration / Instrumentation test
+Tests those has dependency on any Android API.

-- UI test
+## UI test
+Tests those should run on any android emulator or real android device.
+Mostly to check if the UI flow working as expected.
+frameworks: Espresso

 ### Initial Specification